google/aegis_cipher/README.md

 the implementator's guide carefully.
 Please consult aegis128L.h for an API documentation.

+We support:

+- x86-64 platforms with AES-NI and SSE2,
+- ARM NEON,
+- PPC Altivec.

 This is not an officially supported Google product.

 ## Building